agCleo/craft-oa-ScholIndexes-doc/CRAFTOA-doc-Scopus.md

 Not communicated

 [^1]:  Tennant JP.
 Web of Science and Scopus are not global databases of knowledge.
 European Science Editing 2020;46.
 DOI: 10.3897/ese.2020.e51987
-[^2]:  Tennant JP.
-Web of Science and Scopus are not global databases of knowledge.
-European Science Editing 2020;46.
-DOI: 10.3897/ese.2020.e51987